Lyft driver shot multiple times after being forced to crawl into woods - NewsBreak

 JACKSON, Miss. ( WJTV ) – A man has been arrested and charged after a Lyft driver was kidnapped and shot in Mississippi on Tuesday afternoon.

-Brandy Littrell picked up a passenger, who was later identified as Dontarius McGee, at an apartment complex in Byram, according to Deputy Chief Deric Hearn of the Jackson Police Department.Officials looking into possible love triangle as suspects in Carmel woman’s murder appear in court
+Brandy Littrell picked up a passenger, who was later identified as Dontarius McGee, at an apartment complex in Byram, according to Deputy Chief Deric Hearn of the Jackson Police Department.Starkly different portrayals of Rittenhouse in Kenosha trial

-Police said Littrell drove McGee to another apartment complex in Jackson, about 10 miles away.

 Hearn said McGee pulled a gun on Littrell and made her get in the back seat.
 He then drove them to a wooded area and made the driver crawl into the woods, where she was shot multiple times.
-News outlets also report that her car was stolen.Woman severely injured in Halloween night attack in downtown Placerville
+News outlets also report that her car was stolen.More Crime News

 Littrell was able to run to a nearby apartment complex for help, according to Hearn.
 She was taken to a local hospital in critical condition.
 News outlets reported that she underwent surgery Tuesday afternoon.